anoma/namada/documentation/spec/src/base-ledger/governance.md

 }
 ```

-Vote transaction creates or modify the following storage key:
+Vote transaction creates or modifies the following storage key:

 ```
 /$GovernanceAddress/proposal/$id/vote/$delegation_address/$voter_address: Enum(yay|nay)
 ```

-The storage key will only be created if the transaction is signed either by a validator or a delagator.
+The storage key will only be created if the transaction is signed either by
+a validator or a delegator.
 Validators will be able to vote only for 2/3 of the total voting period, while delegators can vote until the end of the voting period.

-If a delegator votes opposite to its validator, this will *override* the corresponding vote of this validator (e.g. if a delegator has a voting power of 200 and votes opposite to the delegator holding these tokens, than 200 will be subtracted from the votig power of the involved validator).
+If a delegator votes opposite to its validator, this will *override* the
+corresponding vote of this validator (e.g. if a delegator has a voting power of 200 and votes opposite to the delegator holding these tokens, than 200 will be subtracted from the voting power of the involved validator).

 As a small form of space optimization, if a delegator votes accordingly to its validator, the vote will not actually be submitted to the chain.
 This logic is applied only if the following conditions are satisfied: